-To wade through the marketing speak and beauty hyperbole, I called on the following experts to shed some light on the confusing world of skincare ingredients: Dr. Marnie Nussbaum, who runs a private practice in New York; Renée Rouleau, celebrity esthetician; Megan Felton and Ksenia Selivanova, co-founders of skincare consultancy Lion/ne and Mark Curry, founder of The Inkey List, a Brit brand selling the most-wanted skin ingredients at a fraction of the price (launching in the U.S. this spring).
-Below, find the ideal cocktail of ingredients for your skin type or concern.
+To wade through the marketing speak and beauty hyperbole, I called on the following experts to shed some light on the confusing world of skincare ingredients: Dr. Marnie Nussbaum, who runs a private practice in New York; Renée Rouleau, celebrity esthetician; Megan Felton and Ksenia Selivanova, co-founders of skincare consultancy Lion/ne and Mark Curry, founder of The Inkey List, a brand selling the most-wanted skin ingredients at a fraction of the price.

 Pro tip: Seriously dry skin?
 “Cocktail polyglutamic acid with squalane in the day to seal in moisture before applying makeup,” says Curry.